hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-Type the following command to start serving the downloaded LLM model in your local workstation.
+Type the following command to start serving the downloaded LLM model in your workstation.
 The option *'--extensions openai'* specifies to use the OpenAI extension to provide OpenAI format API.
 The options *'--cpu'* & *'--load-in-4bit'* to load model in 4-bit precision and use the model performed on a CPU to make predictions.
 This is more cost-effective for inference, and especially it’s helpful in case you don’t have GPU installed in your environment.